TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 ### 13.3 Procedure

-**Environmental Conditions:** Standard indoor lab conditions; ambient temperature recorded at the start of the session and at every measurement timestamp.
+**Environmental Conditions:** Standard indoor lab conditions; ambient temperature recorded at the start of the session only.
 Session run in a single consistent location to avoid airflow variation.

 **Preparation Steps:**
 1. Confirm SMT heatsinks (Adafruit 1493) are installed on both TMC2209 driver boards.
-2. Record the ambient room temperature at session start.
+2. Record the ambient room temperature at session start (single reading; not repeated during the session).
 3. Power up the system and let it reach a steady-state idle temperature (about 5 minutes).
 4. Identify and mark a consistent measurement spot on each component so all subsequent readings target the same surface.

 **Procedure Steps:**
 1. Begin a simulated full-game sequence: continuous move commands from the Pi covering varied move types (straight, diagonal, knight, captures, discards) for 30 minutes of active operation.
 2. At the 10-minute, 20-minute, and 30-minute marks, briefly pause command issuance and measure surface temperatures with the IR thermometer at each of the components listed at the end of this experiment, holding the thermometer at the same distance and angle for every reading.
-3. Record ambient temperature at each measurement timestamp.
-4. Record the surface temperature for every component at every timestamp.
+3. Record the surface temperature for every component at every timestamp.
-5. If any component triggers a thermal fault during the test (e.g., TMC2209 DIAG pin asserts, motion stops unexpectedly, or any visible sign of distress), record the event and the temperature at which it occurred, and stop the test for that component.
+4. If any component triggers a thermal fault during the test (e.g., TMC2209 DIAG pin asserts, motion stops unexpectedly, or any visible sign of distress), record the event and the temperature at which it occurred, and stop the test for that component.

 **Note on component naming:** "A" components are mounted on the left side of the board (closest to a wall) and "B" components are mounted on the right side (closest to the gap for the Pi/UPS).